Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 The hypothesis therefore guarantees that $\Omega^{-3}(\psi^{-1})_{\star}L^{ab}$ extends at least continuously to the boundary $t=0$.
 This is the minimal regularity sufficient to satisfy condition~5 of \Defref{def:hyperboloidal}.

 \end{proof}

 \paragraph{Consequences for Kerr-Schild-like data sets.} Following on from \Sectionref{SubSec:Kerr_Shild_Like} we now list the consequences of \Propref{Result:Hyp_Decays} for Kerr-Schild-like data sets.
-To this end, we equip the manifold $\Sigma=(\rho_-,\infty)\times\mathbb S^2$ with coordinates $(r,\theta,\phi)$ as well as the coordinates $(\rho,\vartheta,\varphi)$ used before related by some coordinate transformation of the form
+To this end, we equip the manifold $\Sigma=(\rho_-,\infty)\times\mathbb S^2$ with the same canonical coordinates $(\rho,\vartheta,\varphi)$ as before, and in addition, with coordinates $(r,\theta,\phi)$ related by some coordinate transformation of the form

 for some so far arbitrary positive function $R$ with the property that $\tilde R(t,\vartheta,\varphi)=R(1/t,\vartheta,\varphi)$ extends to a map in $C^\infty([0,1/\rho_-),C^\infty(\mathbb{S}^2))$.
 This means that